Rogreis/UbStudyHelpMAUI/help/index.md

 2.  **Use the Search Function**: The Subject Index is extensive, hard to be used in a paper book, then you can use the built-in search function to find specific subjects.

 3.  **Follow the Links**: Don't be afraid to follow the links to the subjects.
-These will take you directly to the corresponding content in "The Uantia Book".
+These will take you directly to the corresponding content in "The Urantia Book".

 ### Troubleshooting